 I originally came up with the recipe for this rice flour cookies during a food blogger recipe challenge to remake C Mom Cook’s awesome Easy Rice-Flour Snickerdoodles cookies recipe.

 Shelley baked her rice flour snickerdoodles recipe for a new friend as a thank you.
 But little did she know that she now has made those rice flour cookies as a thank you for me!

 No more wasted money since I can be thrifty and make this rice flour recipe for cookies at home.

-The kids and I thought that her snickerdoodles cookies recipe was fantastic and just as good as the ones that I find at the store.
+The kids and I thought that her snickerdoodles cookies rice flour recipe was fantastic and just as good as the ones that I find at the store.

 I’m sure you’ll love them, too!

 So what’s a snickerdoodle anyway?

-I bet you don’t know the difference between a sugar cookie and a snickerdoodles cookie.
-Both cookies are made with flour, sugar, butter or oil, and sometimes eggs.
+I bet you don’t know the difference between sugar cookies and snickerdoodles cookies.
+Both are types of sugar cookies are made with flour, sugar, butter or oil, and sometimes eggs.
 However, sugar cookies are rolled in sugar.

 Snickerdoodles are rolled in a combination of sugar and cinnamon.
 Yep, that’s the difference – cinnamon!